 Let’s dive in!

-Pssst: Save this for later!
-Pin it on Pinterest!
+Wanna save this for later?
+Pin it on Pinterst!

 Oracle Cards VS Tarot Cards

 Something I wondered before starting with card decks in general was, “what’s the difference between oracle cards and tarot cards?
 Aren’t they the same thing?”

 And though they do have many similarities- they can be quite different!

 Tarot cards have ancient roots, while oracle cards are a newer feat of this era.

 Most modern tarot decks follow the style of Rider-Waite tarot, though there are a few different styles too.